httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Typically, this means that a field definition will specify the top-level type -- List, Dictionary, or Item -- and then define its allowable types and constraints upon them.
 For example, a header defined as a List might have all Integer members, or a mix of types; a header defined as an Item might allow only Strings, and additionally only strings beginning with the letter "Q", or strings in lowercase.
 Likewise, Inner Lists ({{inner-list}}) are only valid when a field definition explicitly allows them.

+Field definitions can only use this specification for the entire field value, not a portion thereof.

 Specifications can refer to a field name as a "structured header name", "structured trailer name", or "structured field name" as appropriate.
 Likewise, they can refer its field value as a "structured header value", "structured trailer value", or "structured field value" as necessary.

 This specification defines minimums for the length or number of various structures supported by implementations.
 It does not specify maximum sizes in most cases, but authors should be aware that HTTP implementations do impose various limits on the size of individual fields, the total number of fields, and/or the size of the entire header or trailer section.